San Lorenzo Native Named Destroyer Squadron 15 Blue Jacket of the Quarter

+Imperial offered some advice for others who aspire to succeed as junior Sailors.

+“Don’t mind what other people say, just do what you do, focus on achieving your goals and follow your dreams,” said Imperial.

-PHILIPPINE SEA (Aug.
-9, 2024) – Logistics Specialist 3rd Class Raymond Imperial, from San Lorenzo, Calif., poses for a photo in a supply storeroom aboard the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105) while operating in the Philippine Sea, Aug.
-9. Dewey is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)
+Dewey is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.

 |Date Taken: